 Peasants were often hanged or sentenced to long prison terms for criticizing their rulers and here the plays were suddenly doing it for them many times over.

 To play it safe no one dared open their mouth and tell the truth of what the plays were really about to the common people.
 (If you read the pages that I wrote about the different plays you will know what I mean.
 Most of the plays had a second hidden plot that made even more fun of Europe's rulers than the plays did openly.)
 Then when the truth finally leaked out it exploded across all of Europe in two weeks time!
 The rulers simply could not lock up everyone.
 That is really what caused the problems.

 The plays were often declared outlawed but that only made them more popular.

 Later, when I was an adolescent, my father Henry Stanley hired tutors to teach me.
 Even later, in midlife, I took classes in law by pretending that my husband had broken his hip and that I was there dutifully taking notes for him.
-It took the classes because I had to analyze treaties for Queen Elizabeth and needed to know the law.
-I even went to the mainland fo study for a few months in a European university but they caught on to what I was up to and made me leave.
+I took those law classes because I had to analyze treaties for Queen Elizabeth and needed to know the law.
+I even went to the mainland to study for a few months in a European university but they caught on to what I was up to and made me leave.

 All rights reserved. © J Pinil, Inc. 2006